sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 ## Ascii representation

-Building on the ascii format used ont he wire when interacting with a sigsum log, a proof can use the following format, which is essentially a leaf + cosigned tree ehad + inclusion proof.
+Building on the ascii format used on the wire when interacting with a sigsum log, a proof can use the following format, which is essentially a leaf + cosigned tree head + inclusion proof, with an empty line (i.e., double newline character) separating these parts.

 ```
+version: 0
+log: KEYHASH

-submitter: CHECKSUM KEYHASH SIGNATURE
+leaf: KEYHASH SIGNATURE

+timestamp: NUMBER
+tree_size: NUMBER
+root_hash: HASH
+signature: SIGNATURE
-log: TREE_SIZE ROOTHASH KEYHASH SIGNATURE
+cosignature: KEYHASH SIGNATURE
+cosignature: ...

+leaf_index: NUMBER
 inclusion_path: HASH
 inclusion_path: ...

-witness: TIMESTAMP KEYHASH SIGNATURE
-witness: ...
 ```

-The submitter line corresponds to a leaf, as produced by the getl-leaves request.
-CHECKSUM identifies the message that is logged, KEYHASH identifies the submitter.
-They "identify" in that the values are rather useless on there own, to make use of it, the corresponding message and public key must be available by other means.

-The log line represents a tree_head signed by the log, and the KEYHASH acts as an identifier for the log.
-There should be a timestamp here as well, if we don't move timestamps to the cosignature).

-The inclusion path lines correspond to get-inclusion-proof, as an ordered list of hashes of interior nodes.
-In the corner case of tree size 1, list will be empty.
-Since ascii format specifies a single repeated line, I've added an empty separator line before the witness lines (there may well be a better way to organize this).

-The witness lines correspond to cosignatures from get-tree-head-cosigned, but the submitter is free to trim the list, and include cosignatures only from witnesses it knows and expects the verifier to know as well.
-The submitter should not inclue a witness signature it wasn't able to verify.
+The version line specifies hte version of the proof format, and will be incremented as the format is changed or extended.
+The `log` line identifies the sigsum log.

+In the next block, `leaf` is similar to the response to get-leaves, but the checksum that is signed is omitted, and must be derived from other context.

+The last two blocks are verbatim responses from get-tree-head-cosigned and get-inclusion proof (in the corner case `tree_size` = 1, the last part is omitted, since it is implied that `leaf_index` = 0, and there is no inclusion path).

 # Verifying a proof